AceRNorth/gdsims/docs/user_guide/output.rst

 Totals file
 -----------

-The totals file records the total number of male mosquitoes over all sites for each day of the simulation.
+The totals file records the total number of adult male mosquitoes over all sites for each day of the simulation.
 These are divided into the different genotypes available.
 By default, the program uses 6 genotypes (more information in the :doc:`defaults` section).

 The first column denotes the simulation day, where day 0 is the initialisation day.
 The following columns denote the number of males of each genotype, where W is a wild-type allele, D is a drive-type allele and R is a non-functional resistance allele.